-The improved value proposition canvas adds elements from behavioural psychology and design thinking.
+The value proposition canvas includes elements from behavioural psychology and design thinking.

 When you’re starting a new project or a new company you need quick and dirty tools to help you focus on executing things faster and better.
 Good strategy tools exist only to help you focus on getting the right things done.
 The value proposition canvas is a simple tool that quickly gets you to the ‘minimum viable clarity’ required to start building and testing.